CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/getting_started.md

    and credentials.
 3. Add a de-identified radiograph or study, choose a supported generation profile, and submit the background job.
-4. Review the editable **Findings** and **Impression** fields and inspect the returned model, provider, revision, profile, and output metadata before copying or exporting the draft.
+4. Review the editable report sections declared by the selected model and inspect the returned model, provider, revision, profile, and output metadata before copying or exporting the draft.

 Generated reports are research-use drafts, not clinically approved reports.